-Data and the ability to use data appropriately and informatively are foundational to all of our research efforts.
-Reaching consensus on and implementing a comprehensive research computing and data science strategy will be critical to enabling transformative, data-intensive, basic, translational and population research.
-Continued partnership with UMass Memorial Health Care on the data lake and engaging Baystate Health to broaden the impact of this initiative represents one central component of this strategy.
+- Create an Advanced Therapeutics Initiative work group to evaluate facilitating platforms, operational controls, regulatory frameworks, clinical trials management and licensing, and commercialization pathways - Expand use of and access to the data lake - Operationalize strategies to advance research computing, data storage and data science efforts - Enlarge roster of industry sponsors and grow revenue from sponsored research agreements - Convene a working group to explore feasibility of obtaining NCI designation for the cancer center central component of this strategy.
 Another key element would be establishing a center of excellence in research computing and data science that builds upon unique assets and expertise, including, the Program in Systems Biology, the Program in Bioinformatics and Integrative Biology, the Department of Population & Quantitative Health Sciences and Commonwealth Medicine.
 The first three already contribute significantly to our expertise in quantitative sciences and analytics, while Commonwealth Medicine brings access to substantial and largely untapped patient and population data sets.
 By working collaboratively, we are positioned to fully leverage our internal assets and capabilities to take our clinical and translational research efforts to new heights.

-A strategic focus on research computing and data science is envisioned to provide innovative; agile; cost-efficient; and compliant technologies, tools, and expertise that support and anticipate new scientific directions.
+A strategic focus on research computing and data science is envisioned to provide innovative, agile, cost-efficient, and compliant technologies, tools, and expertise that support and anticipate new scientific directions.